RGXStorm281/common/readme.md

 Enough about selling DevContainers, lets get to specifics on how to open this repository.
 You will need to install the following three tools:

 -   [Docker Desktop](https://www.docker.com/products/docker-desktop/): Default installation will do.
 Make sure it is configured for Linux containers, but that is the default.
-Just launch it once and make sure you click through the setup until you see the desktop.
+Just launch it once and make sure you click through the setup until you see the dashboard.
 After that you won't need to touch it again.
 -   [Visual Studio Code](https://code.visualstudio.com): Also just the default installation is fine.
 The only extension you need is:
     -   [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers): This connects VS Code to docker, and lets you view and manage the created containers from inside VS Code.
 On MacOS you might get prompted if you want to allow communication from VS Code to other apps -> That is necessary for this extension to control docker.